DaC00P/lesson_plan/node_quiz.md

     C. To export the variable myVar to the file server.js.
     D. To make the variable myVar available for `require` in other JavaScript files. - key

-##8.
-What is the purpose of creating modules of different JavaScript code?
+8. What is one of the purposes of creating modules of different JavaScript code?
-    A. To encapsulate our code into different files for best practices
+    A. To minify our code for best practices
-    B. To be able to access JavaScript in one file from another file
+    B. To access JavaScript in the file explorer
-    C. To help enable the NPM/package ecosystem
+    C. So we can send our code via email
-    D. All of the Above - key
+    D. So we can access our code in different `.js` files - key

 9. Examine the following code block.
 What will be logged to the console?
     ```js